FREQUENTLY ASKED QUESTIONS (FAQs) ABOUT MOTORBIKING IN VIETNAM

 How is the Insurance to motorbike in Vietnam?

 As a foreigner who is traveling through Vietnam, you will not be able to purchase insurance locally that you can actually use.
 Local sellers or other rental agencies might offer to sell you a 3rd party yellow insurance paper.
 For you, this does nothing.
-To have the yellow insurance is merely a guideline in Vietnam and you should not rely on it for anything.
+To have the yellow insurance is merely a guideline in Vietnam and you should not rely on it.

-Before departing on your vacation, you will want to check with your local insurance agency about providing insurance for motorcycle ride within Vietnam.
-They will give you precise information on what they offer and how it might cover you in the event of a significant accident in Vietnam.
+Before departing on your vacation, you will want to check with your local insurance agency about providing insurance for motorcycle riding within Vietnam.
+They will give you precise information on what they offer and how it might cover you in the event of an incident in Vietnam.

-In Vietnam, it is more likely that a motorcycle is under 150cc and entirely void of safety features like brakes and lights.
+In Vietnam, you are likely to see motorcycles that are under 150cc and entirely devoid of safety features like brakes and lights.
 The motorcycles are probably carrying more weight than they should.
-Three passengers and a puppy is not an uncommon sight.
+Three passengers and a puppy is not an uncommon sight!!
 As well, it is common for drivers to talk on a cell phone with one hand and smoke a cigarette with the other.
-For this and many other reasons, traffic moves very slow, and the locals are not used to high-speeds and fast movements.
+For this and many other reasons, traffic moves very slow and the locals are not used to high-speeds and fast movements.
 In Vietnam, you’ll want to drive slow and steady like the locals.

-Note, that if you do plan to drive faster than the locals’ anything could happen at any time.
-The Vietnamese were not trained in how to operate a motor vehicle safely.
-At any given moment they might turn without indicating it, decide to go no matter what color a traffic light is.
-Or not stop no matter how big the stop sign is.
-Driving is meant to be done at a leisurely pace, the more you can prepare yourself for this new driving world
+It is not advisable to drive faster than the locals as the Vietnamese were not trained in how to operate a motor vehicle safely.
+At any given moment they might turn without indicating, decide to go no matter what color a traffic light is, or not stop no matter how big the stop sign is.
+Driving is meant to be done at a leisurely pace and the more you can prepare yourself the easier it will be.

-I have some questions that aren't answered on this list, where can i get additiional information?
+I have some questions that aren't answered on this list, where can i get additional information?